DreamOfTheRedChamber/system-design-interviews/distributingData.md

 #### Distributed transactions
 * Lose the ACID properties of your database as a whole.
 Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute (most open-source database engines like MySQL do not even support distributed transactions).

+## Consistency
+### Linearizability (Total order)
+* Def: To make a system appear as if there were only one copy of the data and all operations on it are atomic.
+* Examples:
+	- Single leader replication is potentially linearizable if all reads are made from the leader, or from synchronously updated followers, they have the potential to be linearizable.
+	- Consensus algorithms such as ZooKeeper and etcd are linearizable.
+	- Multi-leader replication are generally not linearizable because they concurrently process writes on multiple nodes and asynchronously replicate them to other nodes.
+	- A leaderless system with Dynamo-style replication is generally not linearizable.
+	- "Last write wins" conflict resolution methods based on time-of-day clocks are almost certainly nonlinearizable because clock timestamps cannot be guaranteed to be consistent with actual event ordering due to clock skew.

+### CAP theorem
+* History: Applications don't require linearizability can be more tolerant of network problems (CAP)
+* Def: Either consistent or availability when partitioned.
+	- Consistency: Every read would get the most recent write.
+	- Availability: Every request received by the nonfailing node in the system must result in a response.
+	- Partition tolerance: The cluster can survive communication breakages in the cluster that separate the cluster into multiple partitions unable to communicate with each other.
+* Limitations:
+	- It only considers one consistency model (namely linearizability) and one kind of fault (network partitions).
+It doesn't say anything about network delays, dead nodes, or other trade-offs.
+Influential theoretically, but does not provide any practical guide.

+### Casual consistency
+* Motivation: Casuality is required in many scenarios: a message is sent before that message is received; the question comes before the answer.
+* Implementation:
+	- Linearizability.
+Any system that is linearizable will preserve causality correctly.
+However, it comes at performance cost.
+	- Version vectors.
+However, keeping track of all causality can be impractical.
+	- Lamport stamp: A method of generating total ordering sequence ordering numbers
+		+ Def: Simply a pair of (counter, node ID).
+		+ Why consistent with causality: Every onde and every client keeps track of the maximum counter value it has seen so far, and includes that maximum on every request.
+When a node receives a request or response with a maximum counter value greater than its own counter value, it immediately increases its own counter to that maximum.
+		+ Limitations: The total order of operations only emerges after you have collected all of the operations.
+It's not sufficient to have a total ordering of operations - you also need to know when that order is finalized.
+Total order broadcast to rescue

+### Total order broadcast
+* Def: Total order broadcast implies two properties
+	- Reliable delivery: No messages are lost: if a message is delivered to one node, it is delivered to all nodes.
+	- Totally ordered delivery: Messages are delivered to every node in the same order.
+* Total order broadcast consensus are comparable to a linearizabgle compare-and-set register.
+* Usage:
+	- To implement serializable transactions
+	- To create a replication log
+	- To implement a lock service that provides fencing tokens

+### Update consistency
+* Def: Write-write conflicts occur when two clients try to write the same data at the same time.
+Result is a lost update.
+* Solutions:
+	- Pessimistic approach: Preventing conflicts from occuring.
+		+ The most common way: Write locks.
+In order to change a value you need to acquire a lock, and the system ensures that only once client can get a lock at a time.
+	- Optimistic approach: Let conflicts occur, but detects them and take actions to sort them out.
+		+ The most common way: Conditional update.
+Any client that does an update tests the value just before updating it to see if it is changed since his last read.
+		+ Save both updates and record that they are in conflict.
+This approach usually used in version control systems.
+* Problems of the solution: Both pessimistic and optimistic approach rely on a consistent serialization of the updates.
+Within a single server, this is obvious.
+But if it is more than one server, such as with peer-to-peer replication, then two nodes might apply the update in a different order.
+* Often, when people first encounter these issues, their reaction is to prefer pessimistic concurrency because they are determined to avoid conflicts.
+Concurrent programming involves a fundamental tradeoff between safety (avoiding errors such as update conflicts) and liveness (responding quickly to clients).
+Pessimistic approaches often severly degrade the responsiveness of a system to the degree that it becomes unfit for its purpose.
+This problem is made worse by the danger of errors such as deadlocks.

+### Read consistency
+* Def:
+	- Read-write conflicts occur when one client reads inconsistent data in the middle of another client's write.
+* Types:
+	- Logical consistency: Ensuring that different data items make sense together.
+		+ Example:
+			* Martin begins update by modifying a line item
+			* Pramod reads both records
+			* Martin completes update by modifying shipping charge
+	- Replication consistency: Ensuring that the same data item has the same value when read from different replicas.
+		+ Example:
+			* There is one last hotel room for a desirable event.
+The reservation system runs onmany nodes.
+			* Martin and Cindy are a couple considering this room, but they are discussing this on the phone because Martin is in London and Cindy is in Boston.
+			* Meanwhile Pramod, who is in Mumbai, goes and books that last room.
+			* That updates the replicated room availability, but the update gets to Boston quicker than it gets to London.
+			* When Martin and Cindy fire up their browsers to see if the room is available, Cindy sees it booked and Martin sees it free.
+	- Read-your-write consistency (Session consistency): Once you have made an update, you're guaranteed to continue seeing that update.
+This can be difficult if the read and write happen on different nodes.
+		+ Solution1: A sticky session. a session that's tied to one node.
+A sticky session allows you to ensure that as long as you keep read-your-writes consistency on a node, you'll get it for sessions too.
+The downsides is that sticky sessions reduce the ability of the load balancer to do its job.
+		+ Solution2: Version stamps and ensure every interaction with the data store includes the latest version stamp seen by a session.

+### Replication Consistency
+* Def: Slaves could return stale data.
+* Reason:
+	- Replication is usually asynchronous, and any change made on the master needs some time to replicate to its slaves.
+Depending on the replication lag, the delay between requests, and the speed of each server, you may get the freshest data or you may get stale data.
+* Solution:
+	- Send critical read requests to the master so that they would always return the most up-to-date data.
+	- Cache the data that has been written on the client side so that you would not need to read the data you have just written.
+	- Minize the replication lag to reduce the chance of stale data being read from stale slaves.